bamcis-io/AWSLambda.Common/README.md

 your function.

 ## Revision History

+### 1.5.0
+New event object and response object for Kinesis Firehose transformation events, both for records sourced from locations like S3 as well as Kinesis Streams.

 ### 1.4.0
 Added more functionality to the CustomResourceHandler framework.
 All classes related to custom resource handling have